ThomasQuinnKelly/bip-archetype-service/bip-archetype-service-origin/README.md

 # Updating Origin and the Archetype

+See the [root README](../README.md) for help getting the projects set up in your IDE.

-Before starting, two important notes regarding this process:
+Before starting modifications, two important notes regarding this process:

 - The steps for updating the archetype have been encoded in the `genarchetype.sh` script.
 Depending on the changes made to the Origin project, it may be necessary to update the script.
 - The `genarchetype.sh` script copies the README.md files from `bip-archetype-service-origin/archive` into the generated archetype project.
-If you need to make changes to these READMEs, do it in the archive folder, not the archetype project.
+If you need to make changes to these READMEs, **do it in the archive folder**, not the archetype project.

 The origin project should only need to be updated when something new or different needs to be reflected in the BIP Service Archetype, for example, when